lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/pcs/ravarel-deshent.md

   - pcs
 ---
 # Ravarel Deshent

 - [Raven](pcs/raven.md) calls him "Ravvy".
 - From [Waterdeep](locations/waterdeep.md).
 Abjuration.
 He likes to fight wizards.
+- Made a pact with a devil, but seems to regret it (maybe?).